Pumpkin Spice Cake

-This pumpkin Bundt cake is moist and loaded with pumpkin pie spices and a few ingredients that make it amazing!
+This Pumpkin Spice Cake is moist and loaded with pumpkin pie spices and a few ingredients that make it amazing!
 It’s easy to bake and a fall favorite, especially when topped with my apple butter caramel icing.

-Like my pumpkin cupcakes, this dessert is one of the many reasons that I look forward to fall baking!
+Like my pumpkin cupcakes, this delicious dessert is one of the many reasons that I look forward to fall baking!
+It’s ideal for a festive treat in October or November!